The deadlines that matter (2025 → 2028)

 - Is a clear owner steering your Bill 16 compliance?

-8-10 “yes” — Ready.
-Strong position; formalize and maintain.
+8-10 “yes” — your documentary foundations appear in place; formalize and maintain.

 The 90-day plan